Visualization Meditation: Techniques and Guidance for Success

 - Then if you like imagine the date of when you will achieve this goal.
 See yourself between then and now, and all the incredible things that will line up to facilitate the achievement of this goal.
 Make a clear connection between you and the success that is to come.
 As a general rule, the more specific you are the better but if a date panics you, just make it a general three-six month time frame.

 - It’s important to note that you do not want to get hung up on any judgment from your negative mind creeping back in to tell you it’s not possible.
 The visualization should be as pure and intentional as possible.
 Always come back to the feeling, rather than the thought.
-It is the pure feeling of living in that new way of life that is the fuel behind the success of mental imagery.
+It is the pure feeling of living in that new way of life that is the fuel behind the success of guided imagery.

 - Breathe and linger here as long as you can, really as long as you remain feeling positive in the experience you are conjuring.
 Then slowly bring yourself back to the now with your breaths.